Seldaek/split/README.md

 # Tools

 No external libs are used for the core of the game.
 The game is simple enough that it does not require (and also does not really fit) the use of a game engine to render elements or track the game logic.
-I figured one can handle this with the browser APIs alone these days.
+I figured one can handle this with the browser APIs alone these days, plus it was a good learning exercise.

 # Author

 This has been conceived and put together by [Jordi Boggiano](http://seld.be/) ([@seldaek](https://twitter.com/seldaek)).

+[Meret Vollenweider](http://meret.com) kindly helped with the game graphics.

 # License